SAIC-ATS/Tutorials/ioLab/SolderMask/README.md

 IMAGE OF transparency
 ### Prep board for exposure
+1. Clean off any milling dust and wipe your board down with alcohol or acetone so the board is clean of dust, oils, and debris.
-1. Cut Dynamask to size.
+2. Cut Dynamask to size.
 This should be smaller than your piece of FR1, but larger than the final board size).
 IMAGE!!!
-2. Peel off matte protective layer.
+3. Peel off matte protective layer.
 The video linked above has a pretty slick way of doing this with the Scotch tape.
-3. Lay down the masking film on the board, being careful not to introduce any bubbles.
+4. Lay down the masking film on the board, being careful not to introduce any bubbles.
-4. Run your board+masking film through the laminator five times.
+5. Run your board+masking film through the laminator five times.
 Make sure you put it through the same orientation each time to help squeeze out any bubbles.
 GIF OF BOARD GOING THRU LAMINATOR
-5. Immediately rinse your board under some cold water.
+6. Immediately rinse your board under some cold water.
 This will help the masking film to adhere strongly to your board.
 Dry your board with a paper towel before moving on to the next step.
-6. Peel off the shiny masking film.
+7. Peel off the shiny masking film.
 This is a deviation from the order of operations in the video above.
 The tacky surface of the masking film holds the transparency in place nicely for the exposure.
-7. Carefully align your transparency to the pads on your board.
+8. Carefully align your transparency to the pads on your board.
 You may want to cut down the transparency to be closer to the size of your board to make this easier.
 Once it is aligned, press down firmly to adhere the transparency to the board.
 IMAGE OF TRANSPARENCY ON MASKING FILM

 ### Expose masking film